By John Mauldin

 I will be speaking at the MoneyShow Dallas, which will take place October 19–21.
 I will be speaking three times on Thursday, October 20.
 The first presentation will be a panel midmorning with Steve Moore and Mark Skousen on how the presidential election will affect your portfolio.
 The second one will take place shortly thereafter and have me sharing my thoughts on how the Federal Reserve will react in the macroeconomic environment that is unfolding.
 Then that afternoon I will make my first presentation to the public on how I think portfolios should actually be structured to meet the upcoming challenges, and I will be going into some detail.
 Click on the link above and register.
 You can see the rest of the speakers and the agenda there, too.
 There are some very good speakers at this conference, and I am looking forward to interacting with as many of them as I can.
 Attendance is free, and I will actually have a booth in the exhibit hall where I will spend time meeting and talking with attendees.

 This letter is already long, and I need to get ready to go to lunch with my good friend Grant Williams, who is in Dallas for a few days.
-It’s a beautiful day and I’m sure we are going to find a pleasant patio somewhere to enjoy some local cuisine.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It’s a beautiful day and I’m sure we are going to find a pleasant patio somewhere to enjoy some local cuisine.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.